 Since you want your email list to be filled full of prospects interested in your services, you want to start with the end in mind.
 What service or package do you want to sell with your main email list?
 Work backwards from that offer to find out what that prospect would be interested in.

-- Quiz that helps them make a decision: I love this idea for service-based businesses!
-Can you put together a quiz to help your prospect learn something about themselves AND point them towards the particular package or service that’s perfect for them!
+• Quiz that helps with a decision: Can you put together a quiz to help your prospect learn something about themselves AND point them towards the particular package or service that’s perfect for them!
 Talk about tailored-to-them marketing!

 What to Send in Your Regular Newsletter

-So now that you have your newsletter set up and a sign-up gift in place to entice your potential customers to join your list in the first place, it’s time to come up with a plan of what you’ll send.
+So now that you have your newsletter set up and a sign-up gift in place to entice potential clients to join your list in the first place, it’s time to come up with a plan of what you’ll send.

 Step 1.
 Choose your frequency